Where Does The Water In Lake Travis Come From?

 The Rivers and Creeks

-The Colorado River is the main artery that pours into Lake Travis controlled by the Mansfield Dam.
-However, the Pedernales River upstream contributes substantially.
-Throughout the Lake Travis reservoir, you can find 8 contributing creeks including:
+The Colorado River is the main artery that pours into Lake Travis, controlled by the Mansfield Dam.
+However, the Pedernales River also contributes substantially to the lake’s water.
+Throughout the Lake Travis reservoir, you can find eight contributing creeks, including:

 • Hamilton Creek